Welding Magnets Guide: Usage, Types, and What to Consider

 Welding magnets are helpful gadgets that can help with the quick and correct positioning of ferromagnetic workpieces.

-Use them to tack weld the workpiece.
-It is not recommended to leave them on the workpiece while welding because they can interfere with the welding arc causing defects.
+Use them to tack weld the joint.
+It is not recommended to leave them on the joint while welding because they can interfere with the arc.
 It is also possible to lose their strength from exposure to the welding heat.

 Can You Weld Magnetized Metal?
 And How to Demagnetize It.